 – Played on authentic instruments in the historically informed performance practice by the Italian Quartetto Eleusi.

-- Contains extensive notes on the composer.
+– It contains extensive notes on the composer.

 Pietro Nardini (April 12, 1722 – May 7, 1793) was an Italian composer and violinist.
-He was born in Fibiana and studied music at Livorno, later becoming a pupil of Giuseppe Tartini.
+He was born in Fabiana and studied music at Livorno, later becoming a pupil of Giuseppe Tartini.
 As a violinist, he earned the admiration of Leopold Mozart.

 Quartetto Eleusi was born out of the meeting of four friends and colleagues united by the passion for historically informed music.
 They usually work with ensembles like Accademia Bizantina, Academia Montis Regalis, Modo Antiquo, L’Arte dell’Arco, I Barocchisti.
-The ensemble’s repertoire is placed in the years between the birth of the quartet and Romanticism, with particular interest in Italian repertoire, represented by authors such as Nardini, Boccherini, Viotti, Cherubini.
+The ensemble’s repertoire is placed in the years between the birth of the quartet and Romanticism, with a particular interest in the Italian repertoire, represented by authors such as Nardini, Boccherini, Viotti, Cherubini.